 We recommend finding out about the admission requirements for the Teaching Diploma program as early as possible.
-Careful planning will give you the opportunity to incorporate the specialized academic requirements into your normal studies (Bachelor's and Master's programs).
+Careful planning will give you the opportunity to incorporate the subject-specific requirements into your normal studies (Bachelor's and Master's programs).

 Economics and Law as a teaching subject

-As a Business and Economics student, you require the following specialized academic education in order to pursue Economics and Law as a teaching subject:
+As a Business and Economics student, you require the following subject-specific education in order to pursue Economics and Law as a teaching subject:

 - A Master's degree in Business and Economics as well as successful completion of the Bachelor's module "Financial Statement Analysis"